Jon M. Erlandson: Education and background

-Erlandson received his B.A. in Physical Anthropology from the University of California, Santa Barbara in 1980.
+Erlandson received his B.A. in Biological Anthropology, (formerly, Physical Anthropology) from the University of California, Santa Barbara in 1980.
 He then completed his M.A. and Ph.D. from the same university in Archaeology.
-Erlandson also was a founding co-editor of the Journal of Island and Coastal Archaeology.
-He has also published more than 400 scholarly articles and edited or written 29 books.
+Erlandson was a founding co-editor of the Journal of Island and Coastal Archaeology.
+He has published more than 400 scholarly articles and edited or written 29 books.
 In 2013, Erlandson was elected to the American Academy of Arts and Sciences.
 In 2021 he was elected as a fellow to the American Association for the Advancement of Science.

 Erlandson was born in Santa Barbara, California, and enjoyed many different water-based activities, including swimming, surfing and sailing.
 He moved to Alaska in 1982, and also lived in Washington and Oregon before retiring to California in 2023.
 In 1989-90 Erlandson worked to protect archaeological sites from damage after the Exxon Valdez oil spill and taught for a year at University of Alaska Fairbanks before joining the faculty at the University of Oregon.
-His collaborative efforts with marine biologists and ecologists have inspired him to become involved in policy issues about the conservation biology of endangered coastal fisheries and ecosystems.
+His collaborative efforts with marine biologists and ecologists inspired him to become involved in policy issues such as the conservation biology of endangered coastal fisheries and ecosystems.
 He has won several awards for outstanding teaching and research, as well as for his mentoring of minority students.
-Discover Magazine named a paper Erlandson was involved in, “Historical Overfishing and the Recent Collapse of Coastal Ecosystems” by Jeremy Jackson et al., the top science story of 2001.
+Discover Magazine named one of Erlandson's papers, “Historical Overfishing and the Recent Collapse of Coastal Ecosystems” by Jeremy Jackson et al., the top science story of 2001.

 Research

 Maritime adaptations

 Working in California, Oregon, Alaska, and Iceland, Erlandson has extensively researched the beginnings of coastal adaptations and the exploitation of marine resources.
 Although it was long held true in anthropological theories that access to marine adaptations developed late in human history (the last 10,000 years or so), Erlandson believes otherwise.
 He points out that hunter-gatherer societies that used aquatic resources were among the most complex and had higher populations than terrestrial hunter-gatherers.
 Research on the antiquity of maritime societies is complicated by various problems within the archaeological record, including defining exactly what constitutes a “fully maritime” culture.
 Research on early maritime cultures is also challenging due to changes in the environment, including the rise and fall of sea levels and the erosion of coastal environments.
-Distinguishing natural from cultural deposits and the rates in which shell and bone disappear from the archaeological record, or taphonomy, are also important issues.
+Distinguishing natural deposits from cultural deposits and the rates in which shell and bone disappear from the archaeological record, or taphonomy, are also important issues.
 Erlandson points out that even with these challenges, there is still archaeological evidence for earlier maritime adaptations.
 Shell middens in Africa and Europe go back at least 150,000 years, for instance, and one of the earliest archaeological sites in the New World, Monte Verde 2 in Chile, contained several types of seaweed.
 Erlandson believes that much more is to be learned from the growing number of submerged coastal sites found on the world's continental shelves, especially as such research is extended into deeper waters.